 The National Institute on Alcohol Abuse and Alcoholism reported that when Hispanics choose to drink, they will often consume more alcohol than non-Hispanics.
-Roughly 33% of the Hispanic Americans who become dependent on alcohol will have recurring addiction problems.
-Despite many different Spanish-speaking drug and alcohol treatment services throughout the United States, many Hispanics struggling with substance abuse are not aware these services exist.
+Roughly 33% of Hispanic Americans who become dependent on alcohol will have recurring addiction problems.
+Despite many different Spanish-speaking drug and alcohol treatment services throughout the United States, many Hispanics struggling with substance abuse are not aware that these services exist.
 There are many things that do impede Hispanic Americans from joining support groups, and this is a lack of health insurance, and not knowing anyone who can help them.
-Many states will not have drug treatment that does specifically focus on Hispanic issues, cultural differences, and religious dynamics of the Spanish-speaking community.
+Many states will not have drug treatment that does specifically focuses on Hispanic issues, cultural differences, and religious dynamics of the Spanish-speaking community.
 Picking up many dangerous and self-destructive habits because of acculturation can be a problem.
 There are, however, both positive and negative acculturation influences, in ways that are beneficial and harmful.
 There are dozens of potential risk factors that can lead to an addiction, but there are also numerous ways for anyone to avoid becoming addicted to drugs and alcohol.
-For example, immigrants from Puerto Rico tend to have the heaviest Hispanic drinkers, and when they become part of a group who drinks heavily, it will be easy to fall into.
+For example, immigrants from Puerto Rico tend to have the heaviest Hispanic drinkers, and when they become part of a group that drinks heavily, it will be easy to fall into.
 The National Survey on Drug Use and Health reports that Hispanic Americans are more likely to need substance abuse treatment than non-Hispanics; however, Hispanic Americans are less likely to receive treatment for a drug and alcohol problem.